 Where to stay

-Ammonite Hotel Amsterdam – A modern hotel in a building designed by the famous architect Roberto Meyer.
+Radisson Hotel & Suites Amsterdam South– A modern hotel in a building designed by the famous architect Roberto Meyer.
 Here you can experience the chic and luxury of Ammonite, the world’s first hotel full of gems, minerals, and authentic fossils.

 They had the usual amenities you would hope for in a modern hotel, in addition, I loved the bicycle rental facility and we had a fully equipped kitchen in our room.
 Once I had discovered the local supermarkets this became an invaluable and useful addition.